Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 - Location: 1675 Lower Water Street

-When you climb Citadel Hill and walk through its gates you will see why the fort was built here to protect the city.
+When you climb Citadel Hill and walk through the gates of the Halifax Citadel, you will see why the fort was built here to protect the city.

-The expansive views of Halifax and the harbour will take your breath away!
+The expansive views of the city and the Halifax Harbour from Citadel Hill will take your breath away!

 Though it never saw a battle, the fort was still strategically important to the city and its people and holds plenty of Halifax history behind its walls.